shukrishahizam/purgaTheory/specification.md

 # Feature Specification

 ## Encoding information
-- Each case (or theory of a case) is represented in one digraph
+- Each case (or theory of a case) is represented in one multigraph

 - Legal persons are encoded as nodes

-- Legal relationships between persons will be endoded as edges
+- Legal relationships between persons will be endoded as arcs

-- There will be (at least) two 'levels' (?) of edges
+- There will be (at least) two 'levels' (?) of arcs
     - An 'instrument' view: which only refers to sources of legal relationships (e.g. contracts, trust deeds, common law)
     - A 'provision' view: which is a more granular view

-- Edges will encode:
+- Arcs will encode:
-    - A label of the relationship (e.g. counterparty)
+    - A label of the relationship (e.g. contract counterparty, beneficiary of, trustee to)
-    - The source of the relationship (e.g. Contract X)
+    - The source of the relationship (e.g. Contract X, Trust Deed Y)
-    - A specification of the relationship (seprate e.g. third-party beneficiary)
+    - A specification of the relationship
+    - The non-legal/commercial/personal basis for the legal relationship (e.g. protection buyer); Along with all the arcs which are also based on the basis

-- Sources of relationships will be objects (e.g. Contract X)
+- Sources of relationships will be instruments (e.g. Contract X)
     - Which can contain objects which are more specific sources of specific obligations (e.g. clause 1a)
     - Those sub-objects will encode:
         - The text of the source (e.g. Party A will undertake to pay Party B £500)